 Circling back to “the best test day snacks,” the College Board advises students to arrive to the test by 7:45 a.m.
 I usually arrived a half hour early (nerves).
 That meant, breakfast was consumed by approximately 6:45 a.m. (i.e. not a time of day I’m up for a hearty meal).

-Each of the 7 SATs I took let out somewhere between 1 and 1:15 p.m., which meant that I wasn’t looking at lunch until 7+ hours after I’d eaten breakfast.
-Now, I don't know about you, but that does not work for me.
-I'm a snacker and I can't think straight if I haven't had at least a nibble every three hours.
+Each of the 7 SATs I took let out somewhere between 1 and 1:15 p.m., which meant that I wasn’t eating lunch until 7+ hours after I’d eaten breakfast.

 The Three Little Breaks:

 - Dark chocolate.
 Try for 70% or higher cocoa content-for example, one Willie Wonka-sized bar.

 - Water.
 I’m certain water makes me think more clearly.

 - Sliced red apple.
 A story on calorie restriction in The New York Times reported that apples are superb at warding off hunger in people eating 25% fewer calories than they normally consume.
 Even people who, at the study’s beginning, disliked apples ate them because they were effective.
 My “research” concurred: apples fill the belly.

 - Listerine strips.
 An energizing pick-me-up, like taking a shower.
 You get to start over, feeling refreshed.